yani9o/simpleAuras/README.md

 /sa showlearning X - shows learning of new AuraDurations in chat (1 = show.
 Default: 0).

 /sa learnall X - learn all AuraDurations, even if no Aura is set up.
 (1 = Active.
 Default: 0).

+/sa nolearning X - exclude spellID X from learning (toggle).
+Use 'list' to show all excluded spells, 'clear' to clear all exclusions.

 ## Settings (/sa)